ECP-WarpX/WarpX/Docs/source/usage/parameters.rst

 additionally define the electric potential at the embedded boundary with an analytical function:

 * ``warpx.eb_potential(x,y,z,t)`` (`string`)
-    Gives the value of the electric potential at the surface of the embedded boundary, as a function of  `x`, `y`, `z` and `t`.
+    Gives the value of the electric potential, in Volts, at the surface of the embedded boundary, as a function of  `x`, `y`, `z` and `t`.
 With electrostatic solvers (i.e., with ``warpx.do_electrostatic = ...``), this is used in order to compute the potential in the simulation volume at each timestep.
 When using other solvers (e.g. Maxwell solver),